 2021 Academic year | D3:two students M2:three students B4:five students |

-2020 Academic year | D3:one students M2:six students B4:four students |
+2020 Academic year | D3:one student M2:six students B4:four students |

 2019 Academic year | M2:six students B4:four students |

-2018 Academic year | D3:one students M2:three students B4:six students |
+2018 Academic year | D3:one student M2:three students B4:six students |

 2017 Academic year | D3:two students M2:six students B4:five students |